ArturSanin/Power_BI/Power_BI_Glossary/English/Power_BI_Glossary.md

 A page-level filter in Power BI is a filter that applies only to a single report page.
 It is configured in the filter pane under the “Filters on this page” section and affects all visuals on that specific page, but not visuals on other pages of the report.
 This type of filter is ideal for report pages with a specific focus or target audience.

+## Paginated Report
+A paginated report is a pixel-perfect, page-based report format optimized for printing or exporting lengthy, detailed content such as invoices or lists.
+It’s created using Power BI Report Builder and published to the Power BI service.
+Unlike regular Power BI reports, paginated reports are not interactive and are designed for precise formatting.

 ## Partition
 A partition is a logically separated segment of a table that can be loaded, processed, and refreshed independently.
 Partitions help improve data processing efficiency, as only certain parts of a table (e.g., recent data) need frequent updates, while others (e.g., historical data) remain static.
 In Power BI, partitions are especially used with large tables or hybrid tables to enhance performance and data freshness.

+## Power BI Report (Report)
+A report in Power BI consists of one or more pages with interactive visualizations based on a semantic model (dataset).
+Reports offer powerful filtering and drill-down capabilities and are built in Power BI Desktop before being published to the Power BI service.

+## Power BI-Dataset (Dataset)
+A Power BI dataset is the original term for what is now officially called a semantic model.
+It represents the core data structure in Power BI, containing all imported or connected data, relationships, measures, calculations, roles, and metadata.
+A dataset can be reused across multiple reports and shared via the Power BI service.

 ## Power Query Editor
 The Power Query Editor is a graphical interface in Power BI used to import, clean, and transform data.
 All transformations performed in the editor are recorded in the background using the M language (Power Query Formula Language) and are automatically applied when the data is refreshed.